Too Soon: Comedy After 9/11

-Too Soon: Comedy After 9/11 is a 2021 documentary film produced by Pulse Films, VICE TV and Hazy Mills Productions, and directed by Nick Fituri Scown and Julie Seabaugh.
+Too Soon: Comedy After 9/11 is a 2021 television documentary film produced by Pulse Films, Vice TV and Hazy Mills Productions, and directed by Nick Fituri Scown and Julie Seabaugh.
 The film chronicles the role of comedy in the aftermath of the September 11 attacks.
-The film premiered on September 8, 2021 on VICE TV.
+The film premiered on September 8, 2021 on Vice TV.

 The documentary features interviews with many comedians and actors, including Gilbert Gottfried, Lewis Black, Matthew Broderick, Jimmy Carr, Cedric the Entertainer, David Cross, Janeane Garofalo, Nathan Lane, Marc Maron, Russell Peters, Michael Schur, Doug Stanhope, and more.

+Reception

 Too Soon received positive reviews and currently holds a 100% fresh rating on Rotten Tomatoes, with six reviews.
-The New York Times called the film "smart and surprisingly cathartic," and Film Threat called it "a must-see film for any rising comedian."
+James Poniewozik of The New York Times called the film "smart and surprisingly cathartic," and Alan Ng of Film Threat called it "a must-see film for any rising comedian."